Mitre 10 Cup: Bay of Plenty Steamers into final after thrashing Manawatu

 The set-piece would prove too much for Manwatu to deal with soon after as Bay of Plenty set up a maul for Nathan Vella to score.
 After first-five Dan Hollinshead missed a penalty and two conversions, the superhuman Chase Tiatia took over the kicking duties and converted Vella's try to give his side a 17-3 lead after 19 minutes.

-The Bay were riding a wave of confidence and after forcing a turnover, Narawa again helped ignite the backline as they made a deep raid into MAN 22.
+The Bay were riding a wave of confidence and after forcing a turnover, Narawa again helped ignite the backline as they made a deep raid into Manawatu's 22.
 Again the scrum is dominant and Hoani Matenga is the beneficiary as he scores the Bay's fourth try.

 They showed no signs of letting up heading into halftime and had the Manawatu defence in a shambles.
 Three phases from the lineout, Baden Wardlaw picked a gap on the fringe and made a great offload for Richard Judd to score.
 Tiatia again converted and the Bay took a 31-3 lead into the break.